CtrlK

 Workflow Clarity

 The 7-step workflow is clearly sequenced: check availability → detect config → check formatting → apply formatting → set up ignore file → optional hooks → final validation.
-Step 7 serves as an explicit validation checkpoint confirming compliance after changes, and step 3 provides a check-before-write pattern.
+Step 7 provides an explicit validation checkpoint, and the error handling table covers recovery scenarios.
+The check-before-write pattern is a good feedback loop.

 3 / 3